ai-nikolai/StateAct/alfworld_runs/README.md

 **Expected Result:**
 ```
-Overall (mean) Score: 0.805970 with 108 successful env and a total of 134 envs.
+Overall (mean) Score: 0.805970 with 108 successful envs and a total of 134 envs.
 ```

 ---